Thomas-Wood/final-year-project/README.md

 ## Simulated Sensors

 The simulated sensors will have a interface that represents a sensor collecting data at regular intervals.
 It does not need to actually collect data but could take semi-random values from a standard deviation set.
 These will likey be set up as docker containers and programatically created so many instances of sensors can be made for testing purposes.

+## Running the project

+The aim is to have a script that will run the flask application and spin up the sensors and FROST server all in one go.
+Instructions to follow...